 The District line, or as we Londoners know it, the green one, was the very first tube line ever built.
 Constructed in 1869, running from West Brompton to Mansion House purely by steam locomotives, it has played an integral role in London's transport system and continues to do so today.
-It's where the underground's first-ever escalator was built, and home to more stations than any other line, totalling a whopping 60 London stops, stretching from Upminster all the way to Ealing Broadway, Richmond and Wimbledon, meaning there's plenty to see and do along this iconic city tube line.
+It's where the underground's first-ever escalator was built, and is home to more stations than any other line, totalling a whopping 60 London stops, stretching from Upminster all the way to Ealing Broadway, Richmond and Wimbledon, meaning there's plenty to see and do along this iconic city tube line.
 Here's our guide to the stops we think are worth a visit and things to do along the way.

 Guide to the District line